 It is important to monitor your wound to check for signs of infection such as weeping or excessive bleeding after your operation.
 To close the wound, clips are used to hold the skin together.
 These are usually taken out two weeks after the operation by your GP practice nurse.
-You will need to organise this appointment.
+You may be asked to organise this appointment.
+Some surgeons choose to glue the wound, so no stitches need removing.
+However, a wound check is still needed around 2 weeks.

-There are dissolvable stitches under the skin to help to repair the wound, which should dissolve within six to eight weeks after your operation.
+There may dissolvable stitches under the skin to help to repair the wound, which should dissolve within 6-8 weeks after your operation.
 You may notice a small piece of thread protruding through the wound, which can be normal.
 Do not pull at it, it should dissolve and come away.
-At times the area at either end of the wound can become pink in colour which can be normal.
-If it becomes very red or you notice any pus coming from this area you will need to contact your GP and you may require antibiotics.
+At times, the area at either end of the wound can become pink in colour which can be normal.
+If it becomes very red or you notice any pus coming from this area, you will need to contact your GP and you may require antibiotics.